-Ecological Footprint measures humanity’s demand on the earth’s ecological capacity.
-This ecological capacity, known as biocapacity, is the area of biologically productive land and sea required to provide the resources we use and to absorb our waste.
-It includes all the cropland, grazing land, forest, and fishing grounds required to produce the food, fibre, and timber it consumes.
-It also includes the land required to absorb emissions from the energy it uses, and to provide space for its infrastructure including roads and built areas.
+Ecological Footprint measures humanity’s demand on the earth’s productive capacity.
+This productive capacity, known as biocapacity, is the area of biologically productive land and sea required to provide the resources humans use and to absorb our waste.
+It includes all the cropland, grazing land, forest, and fishing grounds required to produce the food, fibre, and timber people consume.
+Ecological Footprint also includes the land required to absorb emissions from the energy people use, and to provide space for our infrastructure including roads and built areas.

 Put simply: environmental sustainability can only occur when the amount of productive land that people demand (ecological footprint) is equal to, or less than, the supply of productive land available (biocapacity).

 According to the National Accounts for the year 2014, the total Earth’s biocapacity is estimated at 1.7 global hectares (gha) per person but humanity’s Ecological Footprint has reached 2.6gha per person.
-Correspondingly, the number of planets demanded by all humans has increased to 1.53 planets.
+Correspondingly, the number of planets demanded by all humans is now 1.53 planets and growing.

 People consume resources and ecological services from all over the world, so their footprint is the sum of these areas, wherever they may be on the planet.
 That is why ecological footprint and biocapacity are both measured in global hectares.